I had an interesting insight this morning.

 Tai's 67 steps, in spite of its shortcomings, is the schooling you missed in the matters of life.

-If you do that program the way it is meant to be done: you allow the steps to take you around and show you life and principles in all areas of life... if you look at your life, your knowledge, your memes differently... if you get into the habit of reading, and reading a lot... it does prepare you to be coached.
+If you do that program the way it is meant to be done: you allow the steps to take you around and show you life and principles in all areas of life... if you look at your life, your knowledge, your memes differently... if you get into the habit of reading, and read a lot... it does prepare you to be coached.

-To use being worth a damn for something that actually makes money, gives satisfaction and fulfillment, allows for relationships that work, and enjoy and maintain good health and vigor.
+Then you use being worth a damn for something that actually makes money, gives satisfaction and fulfillment, allows for relationships that work, and enjoy and maintain good health and vigor.

 Imagine that you want to become a medical doctor.

-20 capacities are needed to open to become a medical doctor.
+- 20 capacities are needed to be activated to become a medical doctor.

-And you don't even know what you don't know.
+You don't even know what you don't know.
 A lot of it is mindset... and a lot if it is individual skills...